bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 We always welcome bug reports and enhancement requests from both competitors as well as developers on the Uber Prize-Berkeley Working Group team and elsewhere.
 Guidelines and suggestions on how to contribute code to this repository may be found in [./github/CONTRIBUTING.md](./.github/CONTRIBUTING.md).

 ## Contact Information
-If you have any questions concerning the competition, please, review first the [FAQ page](link).
+If you have any questions concerning the competition, please, review first the [FAQ page](./docs/FAQ.md).

-If your question was note answered in the FAQ page, please, use the [2019 Uber Prize ML Hackathon](https://uchat.uberinternal.com/uber/channels/2019-uber-prize-ml-hackathon) Uchat channel.
+If your question was note answered in the FAQ page, you can ask it on the [2019 Uber Prize ML Hackathon](https://uchat.uberinternal.com/uber/channels/2019-uber-prize-ml-hackathon) Uchat channel.

 <!-- Alternatively, to contact the Uber Prize working group technical team directly, please e-mail:
 * Sid Feygin: [sfeygi@ext.uber.com](mailto:sfeygin@ext.uber.com)